gdsciare/gdsciare-docs/README.md

 	<img width="400" src="https://user-images.githubusercontent.com/81429137/197771787-7a37fc03-4da8-44cf-afa6-b9435f92bdb1.png#gh-light-mode-only" alt="GDSC IARE"/>
 </a>
 	<h1 align="center"> GDSC IARE Open Source Platform </h2>
 	<h4 align="center"> Welcome to GDSC IARE Community.
-We're building this Open Source Platform as a one-stop centre to know everything about GDSC IARE. <h4>
+We're building this Open Source Platform as a one-stop centre to know everything about GDSC IARE.
+This is the Github Repo hosting the internal code for GDSC IARE Open Source Platform.
+The production site is deployed using Vercel SSG.<h4>
 </p>

 ---